Having a credit card is helpful for many reasons, and being able to get your preferred credit card starts with having a great application.

 A good credit card application will require some prep work on your part.
 The following steps will help you gather information to put your best application forward.

-Be prepared for the impact to your credit
+4. Be prepared for the impact on your credit

-If you don’t pre-qualify for a credit card, you’ll have to do a normal application.
-This will trigger a hard inquiry into your credit report.
-This means that the card issuer will pull your credit report to check your creditworthiness.
-A hard inquiry will cause your credit score to go down a bit, but the effect is short term.
+Most of the time, applying for a credit card will trigger a hard inquiry into your credit report, which means that the card issuer will pull your credit report to check your creditworthiness.
+A hard inquiry will cause your credit score to go down a bit, but the effect is only short term.
 The maximum amount of time a hard inquiry will stay on your report is two years.

 If you apply for a credit card and your application is rejected, it’s important to time your next application well.
-One hard inquiry on your report is a pretty neutral occurence in the long term.
-However, having several hard inquiries on your report in a short period of time will be a red flag for card issuers.
+One hard inquiry on your report is a pretty neutral occurrence in the long term.
+However, multiple credit card applications in a short period of time, and their attendant hard inquiries on your report, will be a red flag for card issuers.

 Having a credit card comes with the responsibility of making payments on it.
-Whether you intend to pay off every purchase or to make the minimum payment each month, it’s important to have a plan for how you will handle your payments.
-Be sure to familiarize yourself with your interest rates and fees you may incur.
-And before you apply, make sure you have included your credit card payments into your budget.
+Making late payments or minimum payments opens you up to interest charges and fees, in addition to potentially hurting your credit score, so paying in full and on time is the best course of action.
+Before you apply, make sure you have included your credit card payments in your budget.
 Lastly, check to see if the credit card you are applying for allows for autopay (most do) to help streamline the payment process.

-What information do you need to apply for a credit card?
+Information you need to apply for a credit card

 - Full legal name